Consumer Debt: Types, Advantages, and Disadvantages

 What Is Delinquency?

-Delinquency is when a borrower does not pay back a debt.
-A loan is considered delinquent when repayments are not made consecutively for 90 days.
-As of December 2023, 3.1% of all outstanding debt in the U.S. was in delinquency.
+Delinquency occurs when a borrower fails to make timely debt payments.
+A loan is typically considered delinquent when repayments are not made consecutively for 90 days.
+As of December 2024, 3.6% of all outstanding debt in the U.S. was in delinquency.

 Not repaying a loan can have serious consequences.
 It can damage your credit report and make it difficult to borrow in the future.
 Defaulting on a loan can also result in lawsuits, debt collection calls, and the creditor may seize your assets (secured debts).